 Another village that can be accessed from Gushaini by a dirt road.
 Pekhri is located at an altitude of 2200 m.
 It is around 9-10 km from Gushaini.
 Local buses do ply to Pekhri from Banjar.

 Pekhri is the starting point of the Rangthar top.
 It is a day hike from Pehkri.
 It takes around 4 hours to reach.
 While the initial part of the trek does not involve too many ascents.
-Later part of the trek requires a strenuous uphill climb.
+The later part of the trek requires a strenuous uphill climb.

 8. Go to Shoja Village for Beautiful Views